 Jackson comes to Sewanee from Belhaven University in Jackson, Miss. as a graduate assistant in the Athletics Communication department, where he was the lead statistician for all 17 sports, as well as serving as media contacts for the volleyball, baseball, women’s basketball, cross country/track and field and men’s and women’s soccer teams during his two seasons at the NCAA Division III institution.

 Working with the Blazers from 2015-17, Jackson also portrayed his voice as the play-by-play broadcaster for the baseball program on the Blazers Sports Network.
 He also was the voice during the Blazers’ softball run at the National Christian College Athletic Association (NCCAA) postseason in 2016, including calling play-by-play at the NCCAA World Series for the Green and Gold.

-While at Belhaven, he helped one student-athlete to Academic All-America honors with the College Sports Information Directors of America (CoSIDA).
+While at Belhaven, he helped one student-athlete to Academic All-America honors with CoSIDA, Daniel Ammirati of the baseball program.

 Prior to his time in Mississippi, the Birmingham, Ala. native worked as an intern at the Gulf South Conference in Birmingham as its Sports Information Coordinator during the 2014-15 academic year.
 He was the primary media contact for the volleyball, tennis and golf programs at the Division II conference.
 He also assisted with media for the conference cross country, basketball and tennis championships.
 He also assisted with updating the conference record books.

 Prior to the GSC, Jackson spent nine years at his high school alma mater, Parkway Christian Academy in Birmingham as the school’s Sports Information Director.